 |Besides the main dish, the Menu includes Soup of the day, Rice, Beans, and a Fresh Fruit Drink.
 About $3.50 US|

-Today milanesa is one of the many dishes regularly offered in small-kitchen restaurants called “Cocinas Economicas”.
-These restaurants are usually located close to office buildings or industrial areas, in order to cater to the hungry workers at lunch time; here they can get a 3-course meal called "Comida Corrida" at an affordable price.
-These small restaurants will serve a main dish with soup, salad, rice or beans, and dessert, all for around 4 or 5 dollars.
+This type of milanesa recipe is one of the many dishes regularly offered in small-kitchen restaurants called “Cocinas Económicas”.
+These restaurants are usually located close to office buildings or industrial areas, in order to cater to the hungry workers at lunch time; here they can get a 3-course meal called “Comida Corrida” at an affordable price.
+These small restaurants will serve the main dish with soup, salad, rice or beans, and dessert, all for around 4 or 5 dollars.
 The cook usually offers 2 or 3 options as a main dish, like “Caldo de res”, Chiles Rellenos, or Asado de Puerco, just to mention a few.
 Milanesas are (most of the time) part of the daily menu.They can be made with beef, chicken or even pork.
-Cocinas Economicas are really busy places around noon time because lunch is the main meal of the day in México.
+Cocinas Económicas are really busy places around noon time because lunch is the main meal of the day in México.

 |A busy “Cocina Económica”.
 Photo Courtesy of Clelia Pellicano.
 You can check her great work HERE.|

 - 1 1/2 pound of thin cut top round beef steaks (6 steaks)

 - 2 cups of bread crumbs or saltine crackers ground into crumbs (see note)